BradHutchings/Mmojo-Server-v2/instructions/302-Copy-Models.md

 ## 302. Copy Models
 ### About this Step
 In this step, we will copy models from the Mmojo Share.
+If you don't have and models to copy, you can build some from Hugging Face repos in a few steps.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.